How to Style a Small Living Room So It Feels Twice the Size

 How to Style a Small Living Room So It Feels Twice the Size?

 Most people think decorating a small living room means buying smaller things.
+So they buy a smaller sofa, smaller rug, and smaller furniture whenever possible.

 Why Your Living Room Feels Smaller Than It Is